Soft plastics collection trial

 No. By conducting a trial, Council can ensure our recycling partners are not overwhelmed.
 To ensure transparency, Council will be able to track the soft plastics using the RecycleSmart dashboard.

-The trial is intended to run during July and early August only.
-At the end of the trial, results will be assessed to determine if a long-term soft plastics collection and recycling service is cost effective for our ratepayers.
+The trial ran during July and early August only.
+We are now in the process of assessing the results to determine if a long-term soft plastics collection and recycling service is cost effective for our ratepayers.